Freddie Mercury: Personality

 Although he cultivated a flamboyant stage personality, Mercury was shy and retiring when not performing, particularly around people he did not know well, and granted very few interviews.
 He once said of himself: "When I'm performing I'm an extrovert, yet inside I'm a completely different man."
 On this contrast to "his larger-than-life stage persona", BBC music broadcaster Bob Harris adds he was "lovely, bright, sensitive, and quite vulnerable".
 While on stage, Mercury basked in the love from his audience.
-Nirvana frontman Kurt Cobain's suicide note mentions how he admired and envied the way Mercury "seemed to love, relish in the love and adoration from the crowd".
+Nirvana frontman Kurt Cobain's suicide note mentions how he admired and envied the way Mercury "seemed to love, [and] relish in the love and adoration from[,] the crowd".

 A flamboyant personality on stage, Mercury, pictured wearing a Harlequin outfit in 1977, adopted glam rock aesthetics in the 1970s.

 Mercury never discussed his ethnic or religious background with journalists.
 The closest he came to doing so was in response to a question about his outlandish persona, he said, "that's something inbred, it's a part of me.
 I will always walk around like a Persian popinjay", an oblique reference to his Indian Parsi background.
 Feeling a connection to Britain prior to arriving in England, the young Bulsara was heavily influenced by British fashion and music trends while growing up.
 According to his longtime assistant Peter Freestone, "if Freddie had his way, he would have been born aged 18 in Feltham."
 Harris states, "One of the things about Freddie was that he was very civilised and quite 'English'.
 I'd go over to his flat near Shepherd's Bush in the afternoon, and he'd get out the fine china and the sugar lumps and we'd have a cup of tea."
 His flamboyant dress sense and the emergence of glam rock in the UK in the early 1970s saw Mercury wear outfits designed by Zandra Rhodes.